Six weeks to ship what traditionally takes years to build.

 Six weeks of build.
 A system the carrier owns.
 Eligibility enforced automatically.

-The agent management system shipped in six weeks — against an estimated 1–2-year traditional build.
-Over 100,000 lines of production code shipped with security, compliance, and architecture review gates throughout the engagement.
+The agent management system shipped in six weeks — work our engineers estimate would take a traditional team multiple years.
+This was production engineering, not a prototype: the carrier’s codebase had no separate staging environment, so every change passed security, compliance, and architecture review gates before it went live.
 The manual email-and-folder process for agent management is gone, and the carrier owns the data, the workflows, and the system.

-- End-to-end build delivered in six weeks against an estimated 1–2-year traditional build
+- End-to-end build delivered in six weeks — a multi-year project on a traditional timeline

 - Agent onboarding moved from one employee’s inbox to a system the team operates from